jordisantamaria/cheatsheets/javascript/nestjs.md

 ## Interceptors

-To do smth before and at the end of a request, for example logging, build response, build error response...
+To do something before and at the end of a request, for example logging, build response, build error response...

 ```